About Us

 Borrower's Rights in Default Situations

 Borrowers are not without protection.
 Under Nepali law, a borrower has the right to receive proper notice before legal action, the right to contest the claimed amount, the right to challenge excessive interest charges, and protection from harassment.
 The National Civil Code 2074 prohibits lenders from using coercion, threats, or any form of duress to recover debts.
+Borrowers can also challenge any interest charged above the 10% annual cap or any compound interest charges as illegal.

 Common Mistakes in Loan Agreements